 Paying based on interest rates: Pay $300 for 24 months, $6,000 of debt = $7,200

-So not only would you save yourself nearly $600, but you’d also have an additional $300/month two months sooner than you would with the snowball method.
+So not only would you save yourself nearly $600, but you’d also have an additional $300/month two months sooner.

 That’s $1,200 you can now throw towards another debt (like your mortgage!)

-Now I will say that the snowball method has been proven to work for many people and it can be an effective way to motivate yourself to pay down those debts.
+Now I will say that the snowball method has been proven to work for many people.
+It can be an effective way to motivate yourself to pay down those debts.
 But depending on your financial situation, you might be paying quite a high price for that motivation.

-So for today, the first thing to do to get started towards paying down $10k like I did is to look at your budget (you do have one, right?) and list out every debt you owe, the APR on it, and what you’re currently paying each month.
+So for today, the first thing to do to get started towards paying down $10k like I did is to look at your budget (create a budget if you don’t have one!) and list out every debt you owe, the APR on it, and what you’re currently paying each month.